 - Number of threads

-- The higher the number of threads, the more URLs can be processed per unit of time.
+- The higher the number of threads is the more URLs can be processed per time unit.
 It should be taken into account that a larger number of threads leads to a greater number of used PC resources.
-It is recommended to set the number of threads in the range of 5-10.
+The number of threads in the range of 10-15 recommended.